brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 If you hit one of the above, you are left with implementing a provider from scratch.
 Before that, you must know how providers work.

+## Start with the provider template

+The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most providers.
+Its README covers setup and creating a first controller with `make provider.addtype`.

+Once you generate a type, its controller lives in `internal/controller/{}` and defines the reconciliation hooks described below ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).
+The template gives you the repository structure and build tooling.
+The provider's behavior comes from how those hooks interact with the external API.

-## The Crossplane reconcile loop
+## Implementing the Crossplane reconcile loop

-Since Crossplane follows the controller pattern, a provider essentially implements the reconciliation loop, but with its own abstraction.
+Crossplane providers use the controller pattern through a managed reconciler abstraction.
 Instead of a single `Reconcile` function, provider controllers implement a strict interface with several hooks.
 The Crossplane runtime manages their lifecycle, ordering, and state, handling work that a controller built with Kubebuilder would otherwise need to implement.

+`Setup` runs once to register a controller for a managed-resource kind.
+For each reconciliation, the runtime calls `Connect`, `Observe`, and then `Create`, `Update`, or `Delete` when needed before calling `Disconnect`.
 Read through the managed reconciler at least once.
 It is the best reference when troubleshooting provider behavior.

 Besides the specific hooks in the reconcile loop, Crossplane uses annotations to keep track of reconciliation state.
 A very important one is [`crossplane.io/external-name`](http://crossplane.io/external-name), which identifies the underlying resource.
 The runtime initializes a missing external name from `metadata.name`; providers should set it during `Create` when the external system assigns a different identifier.
 Users can pre-populate it to identify an existing resource, but should first import it with an [`Observe` management policy](https://docs.crossplane.io/v2.3/guides/import-existing-resources/) to prevent unintended changes.

-A provider lifecycle follows these steps:
+The provider lifecycle is:

 ```mermaid
 flowchart TD